deepkit-rest/rest/README.md

 }
 ```

 > The `Query` object returned from `getQuery()` will be the base `Query` for every CRUD Actions, so it's a good place to filter the entities to restrict what the user can view.
-For example you can allow the user to view only his own `Book`:
+For example we can allow the user to view only his own `Book`:
 >
 > ```ts
 > getQuery() {